 4. Student Society

-The Students Society represents all students at LBC from both Jewish Studies and Jewish Education.
+The Students Society represents all students at LBC.
 In addition to its own meetings, the Students Society meets with the Principal and other staff.
 As noted above, an important function of the society is to elect student representatives to the College’s Boards, Committees and Teams.
 This enables the students’ voice to be heard on all the central bodies of LBC, which, in turn, can influence policy.

 The subscription to the Students’ Society is currently between £5 and £10 per semester although the Society may change this figure from time to time.